geekabhinav007/RedisTutorial/docs/redisWork.md

 `The purpose of this script is to extract information about posts from a Redis database and save it to a CSV file for further processing or analysis.`

-So, following above pattern same as post table:
+So, I will be following above pattern for other Scripts in Redis-Server same as post table:

 ### I am going to create 3 More tables